Budget Allocation Policies for Real-Time Multi-Agent Path Finding: Experimental Results

 We included in our experiments all the algorithms and budget policies described above.
-This includes PrP~\cite{bennewitz2001optimizing} with the baseline \emph{shared} policy and the \emph{fixed} budget policy, denoted PrP and PrP-fixed; and \lnstwo~\cite{li2021anytime} with the baseline \emph{shared}, Fixed(50), Fixed(100), and \confprop policies; denoted LNS2, LNS2-Fixed(50), LNS2-Fixed(100), and LNS2-CPB.
-As a baseline, we also ran PIBT, which satisfies our real-time constraints.
+This includes \lnstwo~\cite{li2021anytime} with the baseline \emph{shared}, \PID, \confprop, \revconfprop and \mab policies; denoted Shared, PID, CPB, RCPB and MAB.
+As a baseline, we also only ran PIBT to get a fast initial solution, which satisfies our real-time constraints.

-Inspired by PIE~\cite{zhang2024planning}, we also implemented a PIBT-LNS2 hybrid that runs PIBT and \lnstwo with a given budget policy, and returns the better of the two partial solutions.
-We experimented with this hybrid using two budget policies, the baseline shared policy and \confprop, denoted LNS2+PIBT and LNS(CPB)+CPB, respectively.
-Comparing the amount of planning budget spent by PIBT and \lnstwo is problematic, as PIBT does not search in the same search space.
-Thus, we made the simplifying assumption that the computational cost of running PIBT is zero.
-This can be justified by either running PIBT in parallel to \lnstwo on a different processor, or empirically, since PIBT is usually extremely fast.
-Nevertheless, below we clearly distinguish the results with and without PIBT.
+This enables PIBT to output an initial solution without spending any budget, leaving the complete budget available for \lnsone.
+For the \mab policy we set the const to $0.01$ and the starting weights of each policy to $1.00$.
+We evaluated the proposed budget policies and baselines experimentally on different types of grids from the standard MAPF benchmark~\cite{stern2019multi}.
+Specifically, we ran experiments on the following grids \texttt{room 32-32-4}, \texttt{random 32-32-10} and \texttt{maze 32-32-4}, denoted here as Room, Random and Maze, shown in Fig.~\ref{fig:maps}.

-To meet the real-time MAPF requirements, all algorithms were run within Morag et al.'s~\cite{morag2023adapting} robust MAPF framework.
+[[Raz: Morag Framework maybe isn't necesary anymore because we built out own.]]
+To meet the real-time MAPF requirements, all algorithms ran within Morag et al.'s~\cite{morag2023adapting} robust MAPF framework.
 As explained earlier, this framework builds on RHCR~\cite{li2021lifelong}, using a limited planning horizon and committing to perform the first $w$ steps in the resulting solution.
 This process repeats until all agents are at their targets.
+Since the algorithms we consider do not ensure completeness in reasonable time, we imposed a maximum number of steps after which the experiment is declared failed if the agents are not at their targets.
+We set this upper bound on the solution makespan to be 100.
+The experiments ran on different combinations of execution windows and budget per agent, while the number of agents in the problem was fixed for each map.
+The execution windows were [5,10,15,20,25,30,35], the budgets per agent were [5,10,15,20,25,50,80,100,150,200,250,300,350,400] and the number of agents for the maps Room, Random and Maze were [120,300,27] respectively.
+The planning budget is based on the idea that each agent is equipped with a computing unit that contributes computational power per time step.